HexHive/ViDeZZo/README.md

 + QEMU

 To build it, please `cd videzzo && make qemu`.
-To run it, please go to `videzzo_qemu/out` and run binary there.
+To run it, please go to `videzzo_qemu/out-san` and run binary there.
 If to check virtual device messages, please run `make qemu-debug`.

++ VirtualBox

+To build it, please `cd videzzo && make vbox`.
+To run it, please go to `videzzo_vbox/out-san` and run binary with `sudo` there.
+If to check virtual device messages, please run `make vbox-debug`.

 ## Reprocuder